-Most tokens follow the ERC-20 standard, this is of course if it runs on the ethereum blockchain.
-Having an ERC-20 token means that the type of token follows the “rules” indicated in ERC-20.
+Many follow the ERC-20 token standard, the technical standard for smart contract, this is of course if it runs on the ethereum blockchain.
+Having ERC20 tokens means that the type of token follows the “rules” indicated in ERC-20.
 Using this kind of ethereum token makes it easier for wallets and exchanges to be listed as it already has a standard.

 ERC-20 tokens are no different than your regular fiat money.
 It is fungible, meaning it is not unique.
 You can trade your ether tokens to another person and you won’t recognize your tokens from theirs.
 This is the same as other tokens using the ERC-20 standard.
 You can also keep all your ERC-20 tokens, whatever they may be, in an ERC-20 wallet.

 If we want to go deeper, ERC-20 has basic functionalities such as transferring of tokens, obtaining account balances, get the total supply of tokens, and token approvals.
 It only needs the address of the contract and the number of tokens available.